pranavpanambur/Mochi_Health/README.md

    streamlit run app.py

 - A browser window will open.
 From there, you can:
-   •Select your current mood using emojis.
+   -Select your current mood using emojis.
-   •Optionally add a note.
+   -Optionally add a note.
-   • Submit your entry.
+   -Submit your entry.
-   •View a mood trend chart for any selected date
+   -View a mood trend chart for any selected date